kraftaa/kraftaa.github.io/_posts/2024-12-17-from-postgres-to-athena-rust.md

 The Rust program connected to the Postgres RDS instance and read data from orders and users tables.

 #### Transform:
-Using the EnrichedOrder struct, I combined and enriched the data, e.g., calculating amount_with_tax.
+Using the CombinedOrder struct, I combined and combined the data, e.g., calculating amount_with_tax.

 #### Load:
 Transformed data was written to S3 as Parquet files.